IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 ```

-Click the `Automate this Action` button at the bottom right of the screen to make sure it gets fired by a trigger.
+Click the `Connected Triggers` button at the left of the screen to make sure it gets fired by a trigger.
-Click `Messaging`.
-Click `New Trigger`.
+Click `Add Trigger`.
+Click `MessageHub`.
-Provide all the details being asked for (which you can get by navigating back to the browser tab showing your *Message Hub* instance and having a look at the service credentials).
+Provide all the details being asked for after selecting `Input your own credentials` (which you can get by navigating back to the browser tab showing your *Message Hub* instance and having a look at the service credentials).
-Click the `Save Configuration` button.
+Click the `Create & Connect` button.
-Click the `This Looks Good` and the `Save Rule` buttons.
-Finally, switch to the `Monitor` tab to see what's going on.

 Navigate back to the browser tab showing the *Salesforce* application.
 From the main menu click `Contacts`.
 Click the `New` button at the top right of the screen.
 Provide at least a `given` and `family name` and click `Save`.

 When navigating back to the OpenWhisk UI monitoring should reveal that the action we just created has been invoked with information about the *Salesforce* contact that has just been created.